fahadkaleem/DataStructures/README.md

 This repository contains Data Structures problems with Solutions.

 ## Run
-To run any program, just use the following
+To run any program, just use the following command
 ```python
 python filename.py
 ```